Shape

 The find_in_parent_folders() helper will automatically search up the directory tree to find the root terragrunt.hcl and inherit the remote_state configuration from it.

-Now, install Terragrunt, and run all the Terraform commands you’re used to, but with terragrunt as the command name rather than terraform (e.g., terragrunt apply instead of terraform apply).
+Now, install Terragrunt, and run all the OpenTofu/Terraform commands you’re used to, but with terragrunt as the command name rather than tofu/terraform (e.g., terragrunt apply instead of tofu apply).
 To deploy the database module, you would run:

 Terragrunt will automatically find the mysql module’s terragrunt.hcl file, configure the backend using the settings from the root terragrunt.hcl file, and, thanks to the path_relative_to_include() function, will set the key to stage/mysql/terraform.tfstate.
 If you run terragrunt apply in stage/frontend-app, it’ll do the same, except it will set the key to stage/frontend-app/terraform.tfstate.